 In yesteryear a sign of the fall and winter months in Northern New England was often heralded with church dinners, usually consisting of Old Fashioned Homemade Baked Beans, Baked Ham, rolls, coleslaw and homemade pies.
-The ladies of the church would get together and make many pans of baked beans using locally grown dried beans from the fall harvest, salt pork or bacon from the fall livestock reduction and often maple syrup from the local providers.
+The ladies of the church would get together and make many pans of delicious New England baked beans using locally grown dried beans from the fall harvest, salt pork or bacon from the fall livestock reduction and often maple syrup from backyard Maple tree or the local maple provider.
 This tradition has somehow fallen by the wayside and the art of making nutritious baked beans at home has been replaced with a can opener and a can of Bush’s, Heinz, B&M, or Campbell’s baked beans.
-So for those of you who have an appreciation of natural, wholesome food and some patients, please revive this art with the following time-tested baked bean recipe.
-Remember all good recipes are modified by the person making them.
-Please share your favorite recipe, comment or food review.
-To feature your business, contact us for advertising information in New England Living Magazine.
+So for those of you who have an appreciation of natural, wholesome food and some patients, please revive the true art of making homemade New England Bake Beans.
+The following time-tested baked bean recipe is simply delicious.
+Enjoy!
+Please share your favorite recipes or to feature your business, contact us.
+New England Living Magazine.

 Old-Fashioned Homemade New England Baked Beans

 2 lbs. of dried beans (Soldier, Navy, Jacobs Cattle, Yellow Eyed or Great Northern)